-Improving UWSA’s communications with new employees is a key component of the onboarding program.
+UWSA’s communication with new employees in advance of their fist day is key to setting an expectation for what to expect during onboarding and their ongoing employment with the organization.
 The New UWSA Employees section of the website shares what new employees can expect in both the pre-boarding and onboarding stages as well as resources and links to ensure a seamless transition.

-Hiring departments may also consider sharing the customized onboarding plan (see below) and other key information with the welcome letter.
+Hiring departments may also consider sharing the customized onboarding plan (see below) and other key information.

 Customized Onboarding Plan

 Ensuring new employees have planned, meaningful activities throughout the first weeks and months with the organization is key to their acclimation and engagement.
-In addition to introducing benefits and other employee-centric details, UWSHR has developed foundational learning sessions (see New Employee Meeting Series information below) in which all new employees will be scheduled to participate.
+In addition to introducing benefits and other employee-centric details, UW System HR has developed foundational learning sessions (see New Employee Meeting Series information below) in which all new employees will be scheduled to participate.